Distal Actions of Automorphisms of Lie Groups $G$ on $\rm Sub_{G}$: Introduction

-Since the cyclic groups are the most basic kind of subgroups and if the action of an automorphism on $\Sub_G$ does not `contract' any nontrivial cyclic group to the trivial group $\{e\}$, we call the class of such automorphisms $\nc$, where NC stands for `non-contracting'.
-Calling such an automorphism $T$ itself to be non-contracting could be misleading as it could imply that the contraction group of $T$ is trivial and that $T$ is distal (see \cite{RaSh19}).
-All compact subgroups of $\Aut(G)$ are contained in $\nc$.
-The converse also holds for a large class of connected Lie groups as shown in Theorem \ref{main}.
-For $G=\R^n$ and $T=\alpha\,\Id$ for any $\alpha\in \R\mi \{0,1,-1\}$, does not belong to $\nc$, as for any cyclic group $A$ of $\R^{n+1}$, either $T^n(A)\to\{e\}$ or $T^{-n}(A)\to\{e\}$ as $n\to\infty$.
-All Lie groups and all connected locally compact non-compact groups admit nontrivial discrete cyclic subgroups.
-However, there are some totally disconnected groups which do not admit such subgroups, e.g.\ $\Q_p$, $p$ a prime, has no nontrivial closed discrete cyclic subgroups.
+Since the cyclic groups are the most basic kind of groups and if the action of the group generated by an automorphism on $\Sub_G$ does not `contract' any nontrivial closed cyclic group to the trivial group $\{e\}$, we call the class of such automorphisms $\nc$, where NC stands for `non-contracting'.
+Calling such an automorphism $T$ itself ``non-contracting'' could be misleading as it could imply that the contraction group of $T$ is trivial.